Skip to content

 MCP Server

-An MCP server is an independent process that provides tools and resources, and CodeBuddy communicates with these servers via different transport protocols.
+An MCP server is an independent process that provides tools, resources, and prompts.
+CodeBuddy communicates with these servers through different transport protocols.

 Transport Types